 The crusade ended in the disastrous Battle of Nicopolis in Nicopolis, Bulgaria, with the Ottomans capturing most of Sracimir’s domain shortly after, in 1397.
 The fort played a significant role during the Ottoman Government of Bulgaria, serving as an armoury and prison.
 It was not used again for defensive purposes since the end of the 18th century.

 Where does the name of the fortress come from?
 Legend has it, Vida was the eldest daughter of a Bulgarian boyar with vast possessions.
 Taught by the failed marriage of her sisters, Kula and Gamza, she rejected all marriage proposals, built an inaccessible castle, and spent her entire life there, a medieval version of the concept of the Iron Maiden.

-In the fortress, Baba Vida is the summer theater of Vidin.
+In the fortress, Baba Vida is the summer theatre of Vidin.
 It hosts the traditional summer theatrical days, with artists from all over Bulgaria.
 The number of seats is 350.
-In this section, the wall of the fortress on the Danube river is double and the land between the river and the river is used for a city beach.
+In this section, the wall of the fortress on the Danube river is doubled and the land between the river and the river is used for a city beach.
 The ferry Vidin – Calafat is also visible.